MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/power-apps-mobile-notification.md

 > To receive push notifications, each user must have opened the app in Power Apps Mobile once or gotten the app from the [Microsoft 365 apps page](https://www.office.com/apps).

 ## Before you start
 In an app for which you have the **Contributor** permission, add a Power Apps Notification connection.
 If you don't already have an app, you can quickly [create a model-drive app](https://docs.microsoft.com/powerapps/maker/model-driven-apps/build-first-model-driven-app#create-your-model-driven-app), or [create a canvas app](https://docs.microsoft.com/powerapps/maker/canvas-apps/get-started-test-drive), and you'll have the required permission by default.
-That tutorial and this one use an app based on the Case Management template.

-## Step 1: Set up the notification from a flow
+## Create a notification from a flow

-If you trigger a push notification from a flow, you can send the notification to only one user or security group at a time.
+When you trigger a push notification from a flow, you can send the notification to only one user or security group at a time.

 1. Go to [Power Automate](https://flow.microsoft.com) and select **Create**.